 Taxable benefits and tax-efficient opportunities

 Most employee benefits are taxable and employees will pay tax on those benefits (with the exception of certain 'trivial' benefits worth less than £50).
 Employers will also become liable to NICs on any expenses and benefits provided if they have not already been reported and taxed via payroll.

 However, there are still several important tax-planning opportunities.
-Employers' pension contributions are not a taxable benefit.
+Employers' pension contributions into your employee pension scheme are not a taxable benefit.
 Other employee benefits with favourable tax or NI treatment include share schemes such as share incentive plans, some childcare benefits, various small gifts, some suggestion scheme awards and car parking facilities at work.
 Items needed for work such as uniforms or eye tests can also be non-taxable benefits.

 Employees' business expenses can be repaid free of tax and NI, provided there are proper records and the employee is only being reimbursed, not making a profit.